Langford, Bedfordshire

 Langford is a village and civil parish in the Central Bedfordshire district of the county of Bedfordshire, England about 10 mi south-east of the county town of Bedford.
 The 2011 census gives the population as 3,091.

 Geography

-Langford lies alongside the River Ivel about 2.3 mi south of Biggleswade, 19.5 mi south-west of Cambridge and 38 mi north of London.
+Langford is a straggling village, nearly two miles long, alongside and to the east of the River Ivel.
+It is about 2.3 mi south of Biggleswade, 19.5 mi south-west of Cambridge and 38 mi north of London.

 The East Coast Main Line railway passes through the parish at the eastern edge of the village.